MaCLR: Motion-aware Contrastive Learning of Representations for Videos

-We design \ours{} as a two-branch network consisting of a Visual pathway and a Motion pathway (Fig.~\ref{fig:concept}).
-The Visual pathway takes as input visual\footnote{We use ``visual'' and ``RGB'' interchangeably in this paper.} clips and produces their visual embeddings.
-Similarly, the Motion pathway operates on motion clips (we will study different motion inputs in Sec.~\ref{sec:motioninputs}) and generates motion embeddings. \ours{} is trained using three contrastive learning objectives (Sec.~\ref{sec:trainingmodist}: (i) a visual-only loss that pulls together visual clip embeddings that are sampled from the same video (solid green arrow in Fig.~\ref{fig:concept}) and pushes away that of different videos (solid red arrow); (ii) a motion-only loss that operates like (i), but on motion clips (omitted in Fig.~\ref{fig:concept} to avoid clutter) and (iii) a motion-to-visual loss to explicitly distill motion knowledge from the Motion pathway into the Visual pathway (dashed arrows).
-As shown in Fig.~\ref{fig:concept}, we generate positive pairs from clips extracted from the same video (green arrows) and negative pairs from clips extracted from different videos (red arrows).
-After pretraining with \ours{}, we then remove the Motion pathway and transfer the Visual pathway to target datasets for task-specific finetuning.
+We design \ours{} as a two-branch network consisting of a Visual pathway and a Motion pathway (Fig.~\ref{fig:conceptandmotion}a).
+The Visual pathway takes as input visual\footnote{\it Sometimes also referred to as ``RGB'' in the literature.} clips and produces their visual embeddings.
+Similarly, the Motion pathway operates on motion clips (we will study different motion inputs in Sec.~\ref{sec:motioninputs}) and generates motion embeddings. \ours{} is trained using three contrastive learning objectives (Sec.~\ref{sec:trainingmodist}): (i) a visual-only loss that pulls together visual clip embeddings that are sampled from the same video (solid green arrow in Fig.~\ref{fig:conceptandmotion}a) and pushes away that of different videos (solid red arrow); (ii) a motion-only loss that operates like (i), but on motion clips (omitted in Fig.~\ref{fig:conceptandmotion}a to avoid clutter) and (iii) a motion-visual loss to enforce alignment between embeddings of the visual and motion inputs (dashed arrows).
+As shown in Fig.~\ref{fig:conceptandmotion}a, we generate positive pairs from clips extracted from the same video (green arrows) and negative pairs from clips extracted from different videos (red arrows).
+After pretraining with \ours{}, \emph{we then remove the Motion pathway and transfer the Visual pathway to target datasets for task-specific finetuning}.